Florida Spiny Lobster Season

 Florida Spiny Lobster

 A favorite food of many (divers and non-divers alike), the Florida Spiny Lobster can be cooked up and served in many ways.
 Also referred to as the Caribbean Spiny Lobster, this species makes its home in the reefs and rocks of the tropical and subtropical waters of the Atlantic Ocean, Caribbean, and Gulf of Mexico.
-These lobster don’t have claws but do have spines all along their body and antennae to protect them from predators.
+These lobster don’t have claws but do have spines all along their body and antennae to protect them from predators–hence the name, Spiny Lobster.

 Mini and Regular Season for Florida Lobster

-This year, Lobster Season officially opens August 6, 2023 and runs through March 31, 2024.
+This year, Lobster Mini Season is July 24-25, 2024.
+Regular Lobster Season officially opens August 6, 2024 and runs through March 31, 2025.
 Why isn’t the spiny lobster season all year long?
 Well, they spawn March through August.
 So if we want to keep eating lobster year after year, we gotta let them do what they do and make more.

 Always check the Florida Fish and Wildlife Conservation Commission site for rules and updates before heading out to hunt.